THE BALANCE CONCEPT IN HEALING AND DEVELOPMENT

 BALANCING THE SYMPATHETIC AND PARASYMPATHETIC NERVOUS SYSTEMS

 In most people today, they do not function properly.
 As a result, many people are tired, do not digest their food well, cannot eliminate waste products from the body as well, and cannot fight off infections well enough.
-The key to correcting all these problems is often to balance the autonomic nervous system.
+A key to correcting all these problems is often to balance the autonomic nervous system.

 This is another essential area of therapeutic correction.
 For more on this topic, read Balancing Your Autonomic Nervous System on this website.